apify-projects/product-mapping-engine/README.md

   - load corpus file, split Czech and English sentences and create dictionary of unique words for each language
 - `vocabulary_cleaner.py`
 - `run_vocabulary_cleaner.py`
-  - check whether all words in manually created vocabulary from source corpus are existing words using MORPHODITA
+  - check whether all words in manually created vocabulary from source corpus are existing words using MORPHODITTA

 #### Folder *images*
 This is the folder containing all the necessary scripts for images preprocessing